via C. Berti Pichat 6/2 - 40127 Bologna, Italy

 LATEST PUBLICATIONS

-- Evaluation of global ocean–sea-ice model simulations based on the experimental protocols of the Ocean Model Intercomparison Project phase 2 (OMIP-2)
+- Impact of increased resolution on Arctic Ocean simulations in Ocean Model Intercomparison Project phase 2 (OMIP-2)